 Some scholars view New Orleans as the northernmost city of Latin America.
 One only has to remember that the city was under Spanish rule for almost four decades, (from 1763-1802), to understand that this is not far from the truth.
 Though vastly different from Mexico, New Orleans shares a Spanish colonial past.

-New Orleans also has a past with Mexico.
+New Orleans and Mexico also have a friend in common.
 Benito Juárez, the president of Mexico at the time of the Battle of Puebla, spent two periods of politically induced exile in New Orleans in the 1850s prior to his presidency.
 Additionally, the Mexican Consulate in New Orleans is one of the oldest Mexican consulates in the United States.
 It closed in 2002 due to budget cuts but opened once more post-Katrina in 2008 after a large influx of Latino immigrants, including Mexicans, relocated to New Orleans to assist with rebuilding efforts.
 So, on this Cinco de Mayo, celebramos (let’s celebrate!) a heritage with shared roots and remember Mexico’s gallant victory against the French in 1862.

-Local Mexican restaurants will commemorate the occasion with specials, drinks, and music around the city.
-Read on for our Cinco de Mayo top picks.
+Plenty of local Mexican restaurants and other establishments will be commemorating the occasion with food and drink specials, music, and more.
+Read on for our Cinco de Mayo fiesta top picks.

 Cinco De Mayo in New Orleans